jarviscanada/jarvis_data_eng_AyeshaHamad/linux_sql/README.md

   - Testing if queries are returning correct results

 # Deployment
-*How did you deploy your app? (e.g. Github, crontab, docker)????
-Can you guide me further what i should add here*

 1. Download the project from GitHub
 2. Docker: you need to create Psql_docker container (follow quick start commands)
 3. Psql Client Tool: you need to install psql client tool in order to access database and to run psql commands